Zum Inhalt

 Purpose

-It must also be removed from the direct website text, as otherwise you would embed the code twice.
-This leads to technical problems!**
+Important: If you integrate the code into the page in this way, it must be removed from the direct website text, as otherwise you would be embedding the code twice.
+This can lead to technical issues!

 var _paq = window._paq = window._paq || [];